Giving Tuesday turns into a global day of giving and unity

 Vice President of Development Brian Zumbano said in less than eight weeks, the fund has grown to well over $11 million.

-As of Tuesday, seven-million-dollars has been handed out to an estimated 60 non-profits that handle everything from food giveaways, to providing laptops for kids
+As of Tuesday, $7 million had been handed out to an estimated 60 nonprofits that handle everything from food giveaways to providing laptops for kids

 The fund has even extended to no-interest loans for small businesses and organizations who will no doubt need assistance for some time.